Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Related Work

 \section{Related Work}

-Several source code embeddings have been proposed to encode source code as an input vectors to neural networks \cite{chen2019embeddings}.
-For brevity, here, we mention the most relevant to our work.
+Several source code embeddings have been proposed to encode source code as input vectors to neural networks \cite{chen2019embeddings}.
+For brevity and page limitation, here, we only mention the most relevant to our work.

-\citet{allamanis2014conventions} introduce a framework that uses sequences of tokens to represent the source code. \citet{alon2019code2vec} propose \ctv, a fixed-length representation of source code based on the bags of paths in the abstract syntax tree. \citet{allamanis2018learning} propose \ggnn that includes a richer feature space including control-flow and data-flow for the source code.
+\citet{allamanis2014conventions} introduce a framework that uses sequences of tokens to represent the source code. \citet{alon2019code2vec} propose \ctv which is a fixed-length representation of source code based on the bags of paths in the abstract syntax tree. \citet{allamanis2018ggnn} propose \ggnn that includes a richer feature space including control and data dependencies from the source code. \citet{hellendoorn2018type} proposed an RNN-based model using sequence-to-sequence type annotations for type inference.

 Some works have been done in the area of using images of input programs for overcoming feature extraction challenges. \citet{dey2019socodecnn} propose an approach for converting programs to images, where they use the intermediate representation of programs to generate a visual representation of input programs. \citet{keller2020visualization} apply different visual representations of code and transfer learning for code semantics learning. \citet{bilgin2021code2image} also uses a colored image of syntax trees for representing input programs.